Signs Labor Is Near: How To Know Baby Is Coming - Baby Chick

 As you near the end, your provider may ask if you want a cervical exam to check on your dilation.
 These exams can be uncomfortable for some people, but cervical dilation can be a positive sign of labor.
 As you approach the end, your cervix will thin out (efface) and open (dilate).
 Your midwife or doctor can feel this progress during an internal exam.
 However, it’s important to note that many women will not dilate before labor, while others may dilate weeks before labor occurs, making it not a perfect indicator.2,5 Talk to your doctor about these exams before you agree to one to ensure it’s something you want.

-Related: Cervical Check: What Effacement, Dilation, and Station Mean
+Related: Cervical Check: What Dilation, Effacement, and Station Mean

-Your Body Relaxes
+Your Body Feels Different

 On the other hand, some women experience a surge of energy as their baby’s birth day approaches.
 They may want to clean, nest, or do some last-minute things.4,7 While both are potential signs of labor, they are also common signs of pregnancy.
 Pay close attention to how your mood and body change to identify what may be different from your recent symptoms.